 SB 1383: Recycling Organic Waste

-Food waste collection service for businesses and residence in Grass Valley is on the way.
+Food waste collection service for businesses and residence in Grass Valley is coming on January 6, 2025.

-Until announced, keep putting your food waste in your trash, and keep it out of the green waste cart!
+Until then, keep putting your food waste in your trash, and keep it out of the green waste cart!

 Stay tuned into communication from WM of Nevada County and your local government for food diversion updates.